NAICS Classification Methodology

 - Stable logic trail for auditability

-NAICS structure & hierarchy fit
+NAICS structure and hierarchy fit

 Hierarchy model used